Cainthegreat/Quantus/project_layout.md

   - all information to perform physics
   - either a mass and radius/shape or a custom physics update function
 - EventComponent
-  - provides a way to register functions as event handlers, for keypresses of for physics events (or render events?)
+  - provides a way to register functions as event handlers, for key presses of for physics events (or render events?)

 # Runtime Order